The Best Dish Soap Hacks You Need to Know About

 All you need to make your cleaning easier is white vinegar and dish soap.
 To start, depending on the amount of cleaning product you want, heat one or two cups of vinegar in the microwave.
 Once it’s hot, pour it into a spray bottle and then add the same amount of dish soap.
 Mix well, then spray the product on the surfaces you want to clean.
 Let it sit for 30 to 60 minutes, then scrub and rinse.
 You’ll see, your surfaces have never been cleaner!

-Stains happen, but they don’t have to be the end of the world.
+Stains happen, and potentially on a daily basis, but they don’t have to be the end of the world.
 Rather than panicking over the stains that make their way onto your clothes, fix the problem with a little dish soap.

 If you notice a stain on your clothing, such as food, oil, lipstick, ink marks, or anything else, dip a toothbrush in a bit of dish soap.
 Then rub the toothbrush over the stain until the mark fades.
 After that, put the clothing into the laundry as normal.
 When it emerges from the dryer, the stain should be completely gone.